Gagambino

-Carlo J. Caparas' Gagambino is a Philippine television drama fantasy series broadcast by GMA Network.
+Gagambino is a Philippine television drama fantasy series broadcast by GMA Network.
 The series is based from Carlo J. Caparas' graphic novel of the same title.
 Directed by Topel Lee and Don Michael Perez, it stars Dennis Trillo in the title role.
-It premiered on October 20, 2008 on the network's Telebabad line up replacing Dyesebel.
-The series concluded on February 20, 2009 with a total of 90 episodes.
-It was replaced by Totoy Bato in its timeslot.
+It premiered on October 20, 2008, on the network's Telebabad line up.
+The series concluded on February 20, 2009, with a total of 90 episodes.